FINRAOS/HiveQLUnit/about.md

 # About HiveQLUnit

-HiveQLUnit was contributed to the open source by FINRA.
+HiveQLUnit was contributed to the open source community by the HiveQLUnit contributors.

 # Contributors